Dual Diagnosis Treatment Middletown, CT

 Services included:

-• Partial hospitalization, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment
+• Outpatient rehabilitation, outpatient methadone/buprenorphine or naltrexone treatment and outpatient day treatment

 College Street Counseling Center Llc

-College Street Counseling Center Llc is a dual-diagnosis treatment center in Middletown, Connecticut that offers treatment services for drug or alcohol use and mental health disorders that include OCD as well as post-partum depression.
+College Street Counseling Center Llc is a dual-diagnosis treatment center in Middletown, CT that provides treatment services for mental health and substance use disorders that include mood disorders as well as anorexia.

 Address: 154 College Street, Suite 1, Middletown, CT 06457 in Middlesex County